General Author Guidelines

-The author's names should be accompanied by the author's affiliations, affiliations address, and email address of the corresponding author.
+The names of author(s) should be accompanied by the authors’ affiliations, affiliations address, and email address of the corresponding author.
 The authors are listed without any academic titles and job title.

-The introduction should contain a general background and a literature review, the main research problems and research method.
-Authors should state the objectives of the work at the end of introduction section.
-Avoid a detailed literature survey or a summary of the results.
+The introduction should contain general background, literature review, and research problem(s).
+Authors should state the objectives of research at the end of Introduction section.
+Authors must avoid a detailed literature survey or a summary of the results.
 Additionally, the introduction must also include the research gaps, the novelty of the current study, as well as theoretical and practical contributions.

 5. Research Method

 The section should provide sufficient details of the research design, research site and participants, data collection, and data analysis carried out to generate the results so that the method can be repeated by another researcher.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
 Do not repeat the details of established methods.

 6. Result and Discussion

-The results should consists of the research results and how they are discussed.
-The results obtained from the research have to be supported by sufficient data.
-Please highlight differences between your results or findings and the previous publications by other researchers.
+The result should consist of the research findings and how they are discussed.
+The result has to be supported by sufficient data.

-The discussion should explore the significance of the results of the work, not repeat them.
-A combined Results and Discussion section is often appropriate.
-Avoid extensive citations and discussion of published literature.
+The discussion should explore the significance of the results of the work, not repeating them.
+A combined Result and Discussion section is often appropriate.
+Authors should avoid extensive citations and discussion of published literature.